Basketball Coaching - How to Plan for a New SeasonBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 Coach Tom Izzo

 You'll also need a zone offense (or two), especially for attacking the 2-3 zone (the most common zone you will see).
-Over the years, our high school boys varsity has used two zone offenses... "zone-1" (for attacking the 2-3 zone - "Zone-23" on the website).
-I really like attacking the middle of zone outlined in "Key Elements/Principles in Attacking the 2-3 Zone Defense".
-Our "Runner" offense, or "zone-2", has worked well for attacking 1-3-1, 1-2-2, and 3-2 zones.
-Sometimes these zone offenses will also work against man-to-man defense and the packline defense.
+Over the years, our high school teams have used two zone offenses... "zone-23" (for attacking the 2-3 zone) and our "Runner" offense (for attacking 1-3-1, 1-2-2, and 3-2 zones).
+I like attacking the middle of zone outlined in "Key Elements/Principles in Attacking the 2-3 Zone Defense".
+Sometimes these zone offenses also work against man-to-man defense and the packline defense.

-Youth coaches... keep it very simple.
+Youth coaches should keep it very simple.
 A man-to-man offense might be a simple 1-3-1 offense that will work against man-to-man and zone.
 You might try this simple 2-3 zone offense.